wyc/wycd.net/posts/2017-09-15-cryptocurrencies-raising-seed-money.md

 #### Cryptocurrency Features Used

-- **Currency-integrated logic**, currently known as smart contracts allows for seamless integration between arbitration logic and transfers of value.
-At the time of writing, a implementation of this product would consist of a multi-party integration: banks from all parties for transfer, an escrow entity, and an arbitrator, and a product company.
+- **Currency-integrated logic** (currently known as **smart contracts**) allows for seamless integration between arbitration logic and transfers of value.
+At the time of writing, an implementation of this product would consist of a multi-party integration: banks from all parties for transfer, an escrow entity, and an arbitrator, and a product company.
 With enough advancements, all but the product company will be commoditized by blockchain automation.